mikaelmello/pingo/README.md

 Between **cpping** and **pingo**, I had to learn Go to claim the latter.
 Learning the best ways to use the language's features everytime I tried one and it didn't quite work was a great experience (and I'm quite honest here).

-It supports some features that **ping** supports, such as a custom timeout for the first `ECHO_REQUEST`, custom interval between `ECHO_REQUEST`s, a maximum amount of running time of the application, a custom TTL for packets and setting the max amount of `ECHO_REQUESTS` that can be sent before stopping.
+It supports some features that **ping** supports, such as a custom timeout for the first `ECHO_REQUEST`, custom interval between `ECHO_REQUEST`s, a maximum amount of running time of the application, a custom TTL for packets and setting the max amount of `ECHO_REQUESTS` that can be sent before stopping and flood!

 It also supports both IPv4 and IPv6 addresses, along with hostnames.